AndrewChan168/udagram-ecommerce-app/README.md

 ```

 ## User story of the application
-Please imagine you are going to
+Please imagine you are going to create a brand on this platform.
+You first click on `Log In with OAuth` button to login with OAuth server.
+Then you go to `Profile` page and click on `Register as Admin` button.
+After that, you go to `Brands` page and click on `Create your new brand` button.
+Finally, you go to `Products` page.

 ## Backend part
 The backend part is a serverless application which is hosted on AWS.
 Data of the application is stored in DynamoDB and file uploaded from client is stored in S3 bucket.